 We had an easy morning on Sunday (totally unrelated to having been up late on Saturday night..) and went to visit the Thermal Spa I’m not the biggest fan of spas, but considering it’s the only hot spring in the UK, and they have a cool heated roof top pool with view over the rooftops of Bath, I figured I’d make an exception.
 We had lunch at Sally Lunn, which is famous for being the oldest house in Bath, and we had some pretty amazing buns.
 It’s known as one of the best places to have lunch in Bath.
 In the afternoon we then hiked up Alexandra Park, just in time to see a beautiful pink sunset over Bath.
 It was even more stunning as it reflected on the pale houses, making everything look even more pink.
 By then it was time to head back to the hostel to pick up our bags, and get on a coach back to London.

 I really enjoyed visiting Bath.
 It was the perfect city weekend getaway, even more so because it was just a couple hours by coach away.
 You can visit Bath also on a day trip from London.
 Travelling while having a 9-5 office job can be hard, which is why I always say weekends away are one of the best ways to do so.
+If you’re looking for more city guides check out these alternative European city breaks.
 You can read more about my advice on how to travel more with a full time job here.
 Have you been to Bath?
 Did you love it as much as me?
 Let me know in the comments below!

 Enjoyed this post?
 Use the image below to Pin it for later!